History Hans Högman

 Britain

-The worst ever serial killer in the UK was the Victorian angel maker Amelia Elisabeth Dyer who murdered around 400 infants.
+The worst ever serial killer in the UK was the Victorian angel maker Amelia Elisabeth Dyer, who murdered around 400 infants.
 She was dubbed the Angel Maker” by the British press.
 Amelia Dyer pocketed the fee from impoverished unwed mothers who paid her to have their illegitimate infants fostered in the naive belief she would give them a good childhood.
 Instead, Amelia Dyer simply took their money before strangling the helpless babies with dressmaking tape and dumping their bodies in the River Thames.
 Amelia Dyer was able to conduct her grisly practice for over 30 years without being caught by the police.
 Amelia Dyer was born in 1837 as the youngest of five in the small village of Pyle Marsh, just east of Bristol; the daughter of a master shoemaker, Samuel Hobley, and Sarah Hobley née Weymouth.
 The image to the right shows a police photo of Amelia Dyer after being arrested in 1896.
 Amelia was apparently keen to make money from baby farming.
 She began her heinous trade in Bristol in the late 1860s by offering a fostering service.
-At some point in her baby farming career, Amelia was prepared to forgo the expense and inconvenience of letting the children die through neglect and starvation; soon after the receipt of each child, she murdered them which involved her simply drugging the babies with laudanum, a powerful opiate, to keep them quiet while she slowly starved them.
+At some point in her baby farming career, Amelia was prepared to forgo the expense and inconvenience of letting the children die through neglect and starvation; soon after the receipt of each child, she murdered them, which involved her simply drugging the babies with laudanum, a powerful opiate, to keep them quiet while she slowly starved them.
 She was eventually caught in 1879 after a doctor was suspicious about the number of child deaths he had been called to certify in Dyer's care.
 However, instead of being convicted of murder or manslaughter, she was simply sentenced to six months’ hard labor for child neglect.
-Once being released she returned to baby farming and murder.
+Once being released, she returned to baby farming and murder.
 Dyer realized the folly of involving doctors to issue death certificates and began disposing of the bodies herself.
 She and her family frequently relocated to different towns and cities to escape suspicion.
 On 30 March 1896, the body of a baby girl was retrieved from the Thames at Reading by a bargeman.
 The body was later identified as Helena Fry.
-This finally lead police to Dyer and on 3 April, police raided her home.
-On 4 April Amelia Dyer was arrested and charged with murder.
-During April, the Thames was dragged and six more bodies were discovered.
-Each baby had been strangled with white tape, which as she later told the police "was how you could tell it was one of mine".
+This finally led police to Dyer, and on 3 April, police raided her home.
+On April 4, Amelia Dyer was arrested and charged with murder.
+During April, the Thames was dragged, and six more bodies were discovered.
+Each baby had been strangled with white tape, which, as she later told the police, "how could you tell it was one of mine."
 On 22 May 1896, Amelia Dyer appeared at the Old Bailey and pleaded guilty to one murder, that of Doris Marmon.
 It is uncertain how many more children Amelia Dyer murdered.
 However, inquiries from mothers, evidence of other witnesses, and material found in Dyer’s homes, including letters and many babies' clothes, pointed to many more.
 She was tried and hanged for one murder, but there is little doubt she was responsible for many more similar deaths—possibly 400 or more.
 Dyer was hanged at Newgate Gaol, near the Old Bailey in London, on 10 June 1896.
-She was 58.
+She was then 58 years old.

 Source References